pragyaai/ndna/_llm/FAQ.md

 Elevated $\mathcal{D}_{\text{genome}}$ and $\operatorname{d_H}$ signal epistemic corruption -- even if output loss remains low -- thus exposing misalignment or adversarial drift that eludes traditional accuracy metrics {% cite amari2016information %} {% cite edelsbrunner2010computational %}.

-## How does Neural Genomics mathematically characterize model collapse as latent manifold flattening, and what are the precise geometric markers of such collapse?
+✶ **How does Neural Genomics mathematically characterize model collapse as latent manifold flattening, and what are the precise geometric markers of such collapse?**

-Model collapse -- where a model loses internal semantic diversity while maintaining superficial output fluency -- manifests as latent manifold flattening in Neural Genomics.
+➠ Model collapse -- where a model loses internal semantic diversity while maintaining superficial output fluency -- manifests as latent manifold flattening in Neural Genomics.

 Let: